louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - Costly for offscreen surfaces and render-to-texture.
 - Does not solve all shader mask/image/filter edges.
 - Backend support and resolve behavior must be kept consistent.

+This is not a primary direction for Quark right now.
+It can remain a fallback or comparison point, but the AA quality track should not depend on MSAA.

 ### Distance Field / Coverage Masks